-You will complete two main coursework projects, which are assessed in four main areas: developing imaginative ideas, experimenting with materials, collecting relevant information and producing a final piece.
+You will complete two main coursework projects, which are assessed in four main areas: collecting relevant information, experimenting with materials, developing imaginative ideas, and producing a final piece.
 Coursework counts for 60% of the final mark.
-For the final examination, you will be given a choice of themes and you have 10 weeks to plan your exam piece and to practise techniques.
+For the final examination, you will be given a choice of themes and will have 10 weeks to plan your exam piece and to practise techniques.
 The exam takes place over 10 hours (2 school days) during which time you produce a final outcome.
 You can have teacher help during the research and planning but not during the exam.
 This counts for 40% of the final mark.